condensereality/UnityCloudBuildAction/Readme.md

 **Optional**  - The frequency with which to query Unity Cloud Build jobs - the default is ``60`` seconds.

 ### `unity_cloud_build_download_binary`
+- `optional`
+- default: `false`
+- output: `env.ARTIFACT_FILENAME` is set to the filename of the local file after download
+- output: `env.ARTIFACT_FILEPATH` is set to the full file path of the local file after download
+- Whether or not to download the built binary to your ``GITHUB_WORKSPACE``

 **Optional** - Whether or not to download the built binary to your ``GITHUB_WORKSPACE``